pcasaes/test-grpc-client/README.md

 ./mvnw clean verify
 ```

-to run on windows or mac use docker
+to run on windows use docker

 ```shell
 docker run --rm -it -v .:/work maven:3.9-amazoncorretto-21 /bin/bash